 What did we learn from Cheltenham 2015?

-While many British festivals are significant events in the world, few rival Cheltenham when it comes to being an iconic affair for fans of all sports nationwide.
+While many British festivals are significant events in the world, few rival when it comes to being an iconic affair for fans of all sports nationwide.

 Currently the biggest meeting in the calendar, the festival has grown substantially since its first National Hunt Chase was held in 1861.
-The contest as we know it truly came into being in 1911, at which point it held a prominent position in the British horse racing world as the second most important meeting behind the .
+The contest as we know it truly came into being in 1911, at which point it held a prominent position in the British world as the second most important meeting behind the .

 Much of its early rise can be accredited to influential visionary Frederick Cathcart, the clerk of the course who, up until his death in 1934, negotiated successfully to keep the races in his town rather than spread across the UK.

-80 years later and the four-day event attracts over 200,000 spectators, with major races such as the bringing in millions of TV viewers worldwide.
+80 years later and the four-day event attracts over 200,000 spectators, with major races such as the Gold Cup bringing in millions of TV viewers worldwide.
 This year was no exception, with the 26 races producing a number of lessons for even the most learned of track followers.

 You can now find out the Gold Cup 2015 results – who won the Cheltenham Gold Cup race?